AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 ```

 ### Removing quantity of a Good `remove g/`
-Removing a quantity of a Unit Good available at the warehouse.
+Removing a quantity of a Unit Good available in the warehouse.

 Format: `remove g/ sku/[SKU] qty/[QUANTITY]`

 Note:
-* Used when certain units of the good has been shipped out and thus quantity has to be decreased.
+* Used when certain units of the good has been shipped out or damanged and thus quantity has to be decreased.

 Example of removing quantity of a specific Unit Good:<br/>
 Removing 10 of a good with its SKU being WC1<br/>